ceejbot/soulsy/docs/article-layouts-v2.md

 ### Icon elements

 Every HUD slot has a required icon element.
-This specifies where to draw the icon for the item shown in that slot.
+This element describes where to draw the icon for the item shown in that slot.
 Each icon element has a color, an offset, and a size.
-Here's an example:
+The offset field is relative to the center of the slot.
+To not offset something at all, use zeros.

+Here's an example of a half-transparent gray icon that's not offset from the center of the slot:

 ```toml
 [slotname.icon]